Salt Hydrolysis: Definition, Equation, Formula, Questions and Examples

 • CH3COONH4 (weak acid + weak base): The solution is neutral and involves both cationic and anionic hydrolysis.

-• A solution of the salt of strong acid and strong base is neutral or pH = 7 or [H+] = 10-7
+• A solution of the salt of a strong acid and a strong base is neutral or pH = 7 or [H+] = 10-7

-• A salt of strong acid and strong base is never hydrolyzed however, ions are hydrated.
-For example, K2SO4 (however, strong base + strong acid).
+• A salt of a strong acid and a strong base is never hydrolyzed; however, ions are hydrated.
+For example, K2SO4 (however, a strong base + a strong acid).

 It is defined as the fraction of total salt that has undergone hydrolysis on attainment of equilibrium.
 It is denoted by h.